What is the Worst Thing About This Image? « Arthur Morris/BIRDS AS ART

 “Ugly” might be a bit harsh…. artie

-• avatar Dane Johnson
+• Dane Johnson

 The branch the Warbler Finch is perched on cuts the bird in two.